Czechia

-Do you have a temporary protection status in Czech Republic?
-On this page you can find information about your right to continued stay and access to services in Czech Republic, short and extended stay in Ukraine and how it affects your temporary protection status and assistance.
-If you consider returning to Ukraine permanently, you can also find information about administrative procedures that you need to complete in Czech Republic before your departure.
+Do you have temporary protection status in Czechia?
+On this page you can find information about your right to continued stay and access to services in Czechia, short and extended stay in Ukraine and how it affects your temporary protection status and assistance.
+If you consider returning to Ukraine permanently, you can also find information about administrative procedures that you need to complete in Czechia before your departure.

 Consular services in Czech Republic